See three of Australia’s best national parks by following this stunning Top End outback itinerary from Darwin.

 The adventurous could drive onwards into Arnhem Land in the dry season, but you’ll need serious 4WD skills and a Northern Land Council permit to explore one of Australia’s most remote frontiers.
 Otherwise, head southwest from Jabiru on the sealed Kakadu Highway for similar landscapes and cultural connections.

 Burrungkuy (or Nourlangie) has an extensive gallery of rock art.
-Another must-do is a Yellow Water cruise, which is most impressive at dawn and dusk.
+Another must-do in Kakadu is a Yellow Water cruise, which is most impressive at dawn and dusk.
 You’re bound to see crocodiles, and the birdlife is magnificent.

 Our top tip next morning would be Maguk Waterfall, though it’s only accessible with a 4WD.
 (The road is unsealed so check the conditions before setting out.)
 The waterfall flies under the Kakadu radar, but has brilliant waterholes cupped in red rock.
 You will also need to set off early to complete the 7.5-kilometre-return walk to Motor Car Falls, a picturesque plunge pool surrounded by tropical forest.